DragonMinded/PyStreaming/static/themes/README.md

 The connected users list is a server-originated message that contains a `command-heading` container for the "connected users" message and a `user-list` container that contains a bunch of inline-styled `<div>` elements to color user names correctly.
+The `command-heading` container will additionally contain a `connected-users` class to distinguish it from other command headings.
 Note that this will only ever contain the `server` class since it does not come from a user, and it will not have the user color variable set either.
 It looks like the following:

 ```
 <div.chat-message>